cewing/codefellows_f2_python/source/session04.rst

     except ValueError:
         print u"Input must be an integer, try again."

-Or let the Exception be raised!
+Or let the Exception be raised....

 .. nextslide:: EAFP